 - Weight: 1.02 kg

 The Novation MiniNova sits at around $400, which to some could come off a bit too cheap.
 Nevertheless, we used to be impressed with what this synth had to supply at such an affordable price.

 Cosmetically, it has an exquisite blue coat with wooden completed panels.
 It has blue and red LED lights, and the pitch wheels glow blue.
 The knobs are additionally an excellent size and make it simpler for one to get around.

 The MiniNova was designed to be a travel synth with its portability and small dimension.
-This why it has solely 37-keys and they’re smaller than your regular piano key.
+That’s why it has solely 37 keys and they’re smaller than your regular piano key.
 We are not a fan of small keys like this, however as we used to be playing scales up and down, we felt it was one thing that just about anybody might get used to.